Tyler Landry

 Tyler Landry is Canadian cartoonist who is the 2024 Doug Wright Award winner for best small or micro-press book.

 Biography

 Tyler Landry is a cartoonist from Summerside, who lives and draws in Charlottetown, Prince Edward Island, on the east coast of Canada.
 He creates alternative comics and works as a cartoonist, illustrator, graphic designer, and instructor.
-He has previously worked in video game production as game artist and art director.
+He works in video game production as game artist and previously an art director.

 He started the Charlottetown Comics Club for people who want to work on comics to get together with each other and jam.

 His graphic novel Old Caves was the winner of the 2024 Doug Wright Award for best small or micro-press book.
 It also made the 2023 Comic Crush 100 Comics We Love.